-My research program bridges fundamental and applied aspects of functional micro- and nanomaterials and Micro-electro-mechanical System (MEMS) technologies for the biomedical fields.
-Specifically, I focus on investigating the structure-property relationships (e.g. magneto/optical mechanics) of stimuli-responsive micro- and nanostructures, for the development of next-generation biosensors, bio-manipulation and medical micro- robotic technologies.
-My research expertise spans materials and device physics, micro- and nanofabrication, micro & nanotechnology and analytical chemistry.
+His research interests encompass fundamental and applied aspects of functional micro- and nanomaterials, as well as Micro-electro-mechanical System (MEMS) technologies for biomedical fields.
+Specifically, his focus lies in investigating structure-property relationships (e.g., magneto-electrical and mechanics) of responsive micro- and nanostructures, aiming to advance new-generation biosensors, bio-manipulation, and medical micro-robotic technologies.
+Dr. Lin's expertise spans materials and device physics and chemistry, micro- and nanofabrication, as well as micro & nanotechnology and analytical chemistry.